craighillelson/last_login/README.md

 # last_login

-Python 2.7 script used to determine which users logged in thirty or more days ago.
+Python 2.7 script used to determine which users logged in within a number of days specified by the user.

 # Instructions